josev2046/An-Agile-and-Collaborative-Architectural-Approach/README.md

 The core of this methodology is a series of somewhat obvious key stages, each designed to mitigate risk and accelerate time-to-value:

 ### 1. Ideation & Discovery
 The fun part: the journey begins with a collaborative workshop to define a clear problem statement and a shared vision.
 This is a crucial phase for developing *user empathy* and aligning all stakeholders on the business opportunity.
 The objective is to identify a hypothesis that can be tested in the subsequent stages.
 Yep, loads of post-it notes.

+At this stage, it often makes sense to cobble together a **rapid prototype** — even something rough — to visualise ideas, align expectations, and quickly validate whether the problem and solution hypothesis resonate with stakeholders.

 ### 2. Minimum Viable Product (MVP) Definition
 Following ideation, we define the Minimum Viable Product.
 This is not merely a stripped-down version of the final product, but a highly focused, functional application designed to test our core hypothesis and validate key assumptions.
 This stage is critical for gaining early, on-site validation from end-users.